sh1vam31/Nova_AI/README.md

 - [ ] File management commands
 - [ ] Integration with smart home devices

-## 📝 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Support

-For issues and questions, please open an issue on the repository.

----

 **Enjoy using Jarvis AI Assistant! 🚀**